Unwind Data Can't Sleep - Introducing InsomniacUnwinding

 The unwind preservation handles the beacon side.
 The sleepmask location handles the sleep call side.
 Both must be in backed memory for a fully clean call stack without spoofing.

-Conclusions
+Conclusions and acknowledgements

 This research was done out of pure fun and curiosity.
 I also like to challenge myself when some techniques are considered mandatory to achieve the desired output.